-For your orientation options on the right-side of the dialog box, you can choose between the Landscape and Portrait.
+For your orientation options on the right-hand side of the dialog box, you can choose between Landscape and Portrait.

 In most situations, you will want one of the default settings.
-Landscape for your presentation slides and Portrait for your printed notes, handouts and outlines.
+Best practice is Landscape for your presentation slides and Portrait for your printed notes, handouts and outlines.

 When converting an existing 4:3 presentation with content into the 16:9 format, you are not given any conversion options.
-Instead, PowerPoint simply does the conversion for you which can create problems for you.
+Instead, PowerPoint simply does the conversion for you, which can create several problems.

-Two issues you will face in the new 16:9 Slide Size.
+There are two issues you will face in the new 16:9 slide size.

-The first issue you will face is that all of the images on your slide master (including company logos) will be stretched to fit the new, larger slide size.
+The first issue is that all of the images on your slide master (including company logos) will be stretched to fit the new, larger slide size.

 To fix the stretched images, you will need to fix those images (or rebuild them) on your slide master, as if you were creating a PowerPoint template from scratch.

-The second issue you will face in the larger 16:9 slide size is you will have a lot of extra white space on your slides.
+The second issue you will face in the larger 16:9 slide size is that you will have a lot of extra white space on your slides.

 While you can leave the the space blank, doing so will make your content look weird.
 Ideally you don’t want a lot of white empty space like that on your slides.
 Especially since all your font sizes will be so small.

 That’s why if you have the time, I recommend resizing your content to fill in the white space.
-You can do this by either increasing the font size of your content, or adding additional visuals that make sense.
+You can do this by either increasing the font size of your content, or adding additional visuals that support your message.

-When converting an existing 16:9 presentation to the 4:3 slide size, you are given the options to either Maximize or Ensure Fit (both covered below)
+When converting an existing 16:9 presentation to the 4:3 slide size, you are given the option to either Maximize or Ensure Fit (both covered below).

 This option means that the content on your slides will not be resized as you move to the 4:3 slide size.
 The same is true if you move to any smaller slide size.